Complaints Policy

 • Acting fairly towards staff complained about as well as towards the Reporting Person.

-STANDARD 5 – PUTTING THINGS RIGHT
+STANDARD 5 – BE HONEST

 • Acknowledging mistakes and apologising where appropriate.